travis-ci/docs-travis-ci-com/user/enterprise/operations-manual.md

 - `Platform machine`: The virtual machine that runs most of the Travis web components.
 This is the machine your domain is pointing to.
 - `Worker machine`: The worker machine(s) run your builds.

+> Please note that this guide is geared towards non-HA setups right now.

 ## Backups

 This section explains how you integrate Travis CI Enterprise in your backup strategy.
 Here, we'll talk about two topics: